 For cats they should eat canned food only as dry food is a known cause of obesity, diabetes mellitus, urinary tract disease, dental disease and what I believe causes chronic renal disease (my newest study).
-Good canned diets are: Weruva, BFF, Lotus, and Earthborn.
-For raw diets: Rad Cat.
+Good canned diets are: Weruva, BFF, Wellness, Natural Planet and Earthborn.
+For raw diets: Honest Kitchen

 Scott M Rovner, D.V.M.